D4rkHeaven/DiscordBotSpring/readme.md

 Commands are prefixed with a "!".
 For a list of commands in discord the **help** command can be used.

 Current list of all available commands.
-See below for a more detailed list
+See below for a more detailed list.

 Commands | | |
 --- | --- | ---|